abpio/abp-commercial-docs/en/startup-templates/application/deployment-docker-compose.md

 - `Redis__Configuration` is the overridden redis configuration.
 It uses the containerized **redis** service.
 If you are not using containerized redis, update with your redis URL.

 > This service runs in docker network called `abp-network`,  awaits for the redis service and the database container for starting up and restarts when fails.
-You can remove `depends_on` and `restart` sections if you don't want these orchestration behaviours.
+You can customize these orchestration behaviours as you prefer.

 {{ end }}